Thousands flee Israel’s biggest West Bank military operation in decades

 The population of Jenin, located in the far north of the West Bank, are mostly descendants of Palestinians that fled or were forced to flee the conflict which surrounded the creation of Israel in 1948.
 In the early 2000s it was the theatre of some if the worst bloodshed during the second intifada.

-This year the densely populated area, where some 14,000 people live in less than half a square kilometre, has again become the focal points of a wave of violence that has swept the area.
+This year the densely populated area, where some 14,000 people live in less than half a square kilometre, has again become the focal point of a wave of violence that has swept the area.
 In 2023 alone more than 140 Palestinians have been killed by Israeli forces in the West Bank while Palestinian attacks targeting Israelis have killed at least 26 people.

 The Israeli military has described Jenin as a “stronghold of terrorist activity” accusing militant groups of basing fighters within densely populated urban areas.
 Jenin and the outlying areas have become the target of intensified raids ordered by Israel’s nationalist-religious government.